Ad Image

 Curity

 Description: Curity is a significant supplier of API-driven identity management, providing unified security for digital services.
 The Curity Identity Server operates as an OAuth and OpenID Connect Server.
-Enterprises can use it for logging in and securing users’ access to the web and mobile apps over APIs and microservices as the business scales.
+Enterprises can use it for user authentication and to secure users’ access to web and mobile apps via APIs and microservices as the business scales.
 Also, the Curity Identity Server is built upon open standards designed for development and operations.
-The provider can address organizations’ enterprise-grade API security needs in financial services, telecom, retail, energy, and government services.
+The provider can address organizations’ enterprise-grade API security needs across financial services, telecom, retail, energy, and government.

 Fischer Identity